Agnes of Assisi: Life

 Angry at the loss of two of his daughters to the convent, their father sent his brother Monaldo and eleven other relatives and armed followers to the monastery to attempt to bring Agnes home and be wed.
 Agnes refused their demands, and the men began to ambush her, attempting to drag her from the church while striking and kicking her repeatedly.
 Her body suddenly became so heavy that the men could not lift her from the ground.
 This infuriated her uncle, Monaldo, who drew his sword to strike his niece.
 At that moment, his arm allegedly dropped to his side, withered and useless.
 Agnes's relatives, realizing that something divine protected her, allowed her to remain with Clare and live a life of celibacy and devotion to Christ.
 Her name was changed to Agnes when she became a nun, to reflect the Latin “agnus,” which means “lamb.”

-Francis later established a cloister for Clare and Agnes at the rural chapel of San Damiano.
+Francis later established an enclosed convent for Clare and Agnes at the rural chapel of San Damiano.
 They were soon joined by other noblewomen of the city, and the Order of Poor Ladies, later known as the Poor Clares, began, with Clare as its abbess.

 In 1221, a group of Benedictine nuns in Monticelli, near Florence, asked to become Poor Ladies.
 Despite being young, Agnes was chosen to lead the new community.
 As an abbess, Agnes was extremely loving, kind, and clever.
 Agnes knew how to make the practice of virtue attractive to her subjects.
 Although life in the Florentine convent was harmonious and without faction, she missed her sister greatly.

 Agnes remained an Abbess for the rest of her life, and little is reported about her convents and their activities.
 She established multiple branches of the order in the cities of Verona, Padua, Venice, and Mantua.
 Agnes is said to have worn a hair shirt for most of her life, starting in her teen years, to deeper understand and appreciate the suffering and sacrifice of Christ.

 A letter from Agnes to her sister, written from her monastery in Florence, illustrates the loss she felt during her separation from Clare.
 Agnes wrote that her body and soul suffered great distress and sadness and being apart from Clare brought intense sorrow upon her.

 In 1253, Agnes returned to Assisi to nurse her sister Clare during the latter's illness.
 Clare died in August of 1253.
 Shortly thereafter, Agnes died on 16 November 1253.
 Her remains were interred with those of her sister at the Basilica of St. Clare in Assisi.
 Agnes's feast day is the anniversary of her death, 16 November.
 She was canonized in 1753, 500 years later, by Pope Benedict XIV.